remix-run/remix/docs/api/remix.md

 In Remix, sessions are managed on a per-route basis (rather than something like express middleware) in your `loader` and `action` methods using a "session storage" object (that implements the `SessionStorage` interface).
 Session storage understands how to parse and generate cookies, and how to store session data in a database or filesystem.

-Remix comes with several pre-built session storage options for common scenarios and one to create your own:
+Remix comes with several pre-built session storage options for common scenarios, and one to create your own:

 - `createCookieSessionStorage`
 - `createMemorySessionStorage`